Headaches and Migraines

 Causes of Headaches

 Headaches are known to occur in any part of the head, on both sides, or in one specific location.
 The ache can radiate from a central part and spread to other areas.
 The pain can be throbbing or dull, sharp, appear gradually or be sudden, last for several days or just a few minutes.
-Headaches are classified according to how they are.
+It is important to classify your headache type.
 The International Headache Society categorizes headaches as secondary when there is an underlying cause and primary when there is no underlying condition causing the headache.

-Primary headaches refer to headaches that are considered stand-alone.
-This means that the headache is not caused by any other condition but by problems associated with structures in the head that are considered sensitive to pain.
+Primary headaches refer to headaches that stand-alone.
+Other conditions do not create the problem, the cause is directly associated with the pain.
 Such headaches can, therefore, emanate from problems related to muscles, blood vessels, and nerves in the head.
-The headaches can also be caused by problems in the neck or brain chemical activity changes.
+Problems in the neck or brain chemical activity changes can also be the culprit.
 Some of the most common primary headaches include migraines, tension headaches, and cluster headaches.

 Secondary headaches are part of the symptoms of medical conditions that stimulate the pain sensitive nerves.
 In simple terms, the headaches can be as a result of another cause.
 Some of the factors can be brain a tumor, blood clots, brain freeze, concussion, dehydration, glaucoma, influenza, stroke, panic attacks, overuse of pain medication, and alcohol-induced hangovers among many others.

 In most cases, headache diagnosis depends on what the patient describes.
 This includes the location of the pain, pattern, and timing of attacks and the type of pain experienced.
-Tests are only required when the headaches seem complex, or an underlying condition is suspected.
+If your case is more complex, the doctor may order more imaging and tests to accurately diagnose the condition.

 There are different alternatives for treating headaches but at Wellness In Motion Center, we choose the non-invasive treatment options that do not come with side effects.
 Our approach is by physical and massage therapy to eliminate the headaches and give you back your normal life.
 You might require a few sessions, but they are better than most of the treatments that use medications.